i05nagai/memorandum/language/english_speaking.md

         * the same rules apply to everyone
     * put on
         * to spread or rub cream, paint, etc., on a surface
+        * She applied the lotion gently to her sunburned arms.
         * Apply the cream liberally to exposed areas every three hours and after swimming.
     * use
         * to make use of something for a particular purpose